Refinance Mortgage: Should You Consider It Or Not?

 Refinancing a mortgage simply means clearing an existing mortgage loan and replacing it with a new loan.
 There are a number of good reasons why homeowners choose to refinance, but it is important to note that it has its pitfalls as well.
 Refinancing typically costs anywhere between 3 and 6 percent of the initial loan principal.
 It also requires appraisal and title search, which costs money, and attracts an application fee.
 If you are considering refinancing your mortgage, here are a few reasons to help you make the right decision on whether to go ahead or not.

 Refinancing Is A Chance To Get Lower Interest Rate

 One of the top reasons to refinance mortgage loan is the lower interest rate you will get on your loan.
 Considering that mortgage interest rates are at their lowest in history, now is the right time to consider refinancing.
 Depending on the loan amount, rate, and loan duration, a lower interest rate, even if lower by just 1 percent, could save you hundreds of dollars in monthly payments.
-This will not only help you save money, but also significantly reduce the amount of monthly payments, freeing up money that you can use to build equity in your home.
+This will not only help you save money but also significantly reduce the number of monthly payments, freeing up money that you can use to build equity in your home.

 Refinancing Reduces The Term Of The Mortgage

 When the interest rate of your mortgage falls, you get the opportunity to refinance an existing loan for another at a lower rate.
 This means that if you pay the same amount every month, you will enjoy a shorter term on a fixed-rate loan.
 You could cut the duration of your loan by as much as half with only a slight change in monthly payments or by paying the same amount you always have.